Originally published on May 28, 2019. Updated on November 14, 2023.

 How do you create an engaging event without breaking the bank?
 Do you have to sacrifice quality because you’re operating on a shoestring budget?
-Are you feeling restricted by the limited means you have to promote your event?
+Are you feeling restricted by the limited means available to promote your event?

 When it comes to events, attendees’ expectations have increased leaps and bounds over the past few years.
 Participants are looking for memorable experiences.
-They want to be part of the event, not simply a bystander.
-This is where experiential marketing comes into play.
-Experiential marketing combines various tools that allow the audience to engage and interact throughout the entire event – pre, during and post.
+They want to be part of the event, not simply bystanders.
+This is where experiential event technology comes into play.

-Social media is a great place to promote your event, generate excitement, interact with attendees & followers, and drive traffic to the event website.
-Encourage sharing, likes and comments.
-If the budget allows, use the event social media platforms for gamification, offer rewards or bonus points for each interaction that will apply to a final tally and the possibility of winning a reward at the end of the event.
+Beyond hashtags, social media is a great place to promote your event, generate excitement, interact with attendees and followers, and drive traffic to the event website.
+Encourage shares, likes, and comments.
+If the budget allows, use the event social media platforms for gamification by offering points for each interaction that will apply to a final tally and the possibility of winning a reward at the end of the event.

 2. Event Mobile App

 A mobile app is a digital guide to your event, offering real-time information and updates.
 In today’s digital world, the various uses of event apps are only limited to your imagination.
 Apps can notify attendees of start times and agenda updates by pushing device notifications.
 When connected to the event’s social media sites, it gives attendees the ability to share their thoughts, ideas, and snapshots.
 If you don’t have public-facing social media, you can create a networking feed within the app just for attendees.

 Well-programmed event apps allow attendees to search, connect, and schedule meetings with like-minded peers.
 They offer the ability to create and manage a personal schedule.
 In addition, mobile apps can be used for gamification, live polling, and instant feedback.
 With completely customizable features to meet any event need, a properly engineered event mobile app will generate excitement before, during, and after an event.